Royal College of Emergency Medicine Menu Menu

 Upcoming Events

-| EMSAS Annual Conference | Isle of Man
+EMSAS Annual Conference | Scarborough

-Adel Aziz legacy
+Adel Aziz Legacy

 Adel Aziz was an Associate Specialist in the Emergency Department in Southampton, TARN lead and influential in the careers of hundreds of EM doctors.